Mbulu Highlands

 The Mbulu Highlands is a plateau in north-central Tanzania.

+Geography

 The Mbulu Highlands lie between the basins of Lake Eyasi to the west and Lake Manyara to the east.
+The plateau ranges from 1500 to 2300 meters in elevation.
 The highlands extend northeast-southwest.
 A steep northeast-southwest-running escarpment bounds the highlands on the east, overlooking the basins of Lake Manyara, and further south, Lake Balangida.
 The plateau descends less steeply in a series of ridges and valleys to Lake Eyasi to the west and the Yaeda Valley to the southwest.
 To the north lies the volcanic Ngorongoro Highlands.
 The volcanic peak of Mount Hanang rises south of Lake Balangida.

 The highlands lie mostly in Mbulu District of Manyara Region, extending northwards into Karatu District of Arusha Region.
 The principal town on the plateau is Mbulu.